Directors: Larry Palmer & Adam Weiss &

 Directors: Christina Moses & Paul Ekstrand

 Coordinates a consistent branding message and image for all print and television media.
 Issues press-releases for relevant meetings and events.

 EL RODEO & WEBSITE

-Coordinates copy, photographs, links and other announcements for the club’s weekly newsletter.
+Coordinates copy, photographs, links and other announcements for the club’s monthly newsletter.
 Also maintains and updates club website.